On Stage at the IdeaHUB

 - Lynn Leitch, The Setback, Pajama Press

-- Kathy Stinson, If You Were Here + Levi’s Gift, Greystone Books & Nimbus Publishing
+- Kathy Stinson, If You Were Here, Greystone Kids & Levi’s Gift, Nimbus Publishing

 11:30 am – 11:55 am

-Best Practices on Data Governance and Compliance for Librairies
+Best Practices on Data Governance and Compliance for Libraries

 Victor Yosowich, Microsoft Practice Lead, Sentia